Willem Usselincx: Background

 Usselincx was born in Antwerp (in present-day Flanders, Belgium), during a time of major upheaval and change.
-His lifespan covered the period of the Eighty Years' War (1568–1648), which was a Dutch Revolt against Spain that resulted in the secession of seven provinces that came to form the Republic of the Seven United Netherlands.
-At the time of his birth, Antwerp was the most prominent harbor of Western Europe.
-Over the first half of the 16th century, during its Golden Age, Antwerp grew to become the second-largest European city north of the Alps.

-The religious revolution of the Reformation erupted in Antwerp with violent riots in August 1566, and the Eighty Years' War followed shortly after.
-The Spanish Crown succeeded in recapturing parts of the southern provinces of Flanders and Brabant.
-In 1579, the city of Antwerp joined the Union of Utrecht and became the capital of the Dutch Revolt.
-In 1585, Alessandro Farnese, Duke of Parma and Piacenza, eventually captured Antwerp after a long siege.
 As part of Antwerp's terms of surrender, its Protestant citizens were given four years to settle their affairs before quitting the city.
 Some returned to Roman Catholicism, but many left the city; of the pre-siege population of 100,000 people, only 40,000 remained.
 Most settlers went to the Republic of the Seven United Netherlands (the unoccupied part of the Union of Utrecht) in the north, laying the commercial foundation for the subsequent "Dutch Golden Age".
 Antwerp's banking was controlled for a generation by Genoa, and Amsterdam became the new trading centre of the region—the population of Amsterdam went from 30,000 in 1570 to 60,000 in 1600, and the Amsterdam Canal District was constructed to accommodate the traders and bankers from Antwerp.
 The Southern Netherlands became known as the Spanish Netherlands.